What is Unconscious Bias?

 Unconscious or implicit bias training is one of the positive steps that organizations can take to help employees, at every level, recognize, understand and manage hidden biases that can lead to poor decision making and undermine DEI initiatives and goals.
 Some common examples of unconscious bias are believing that male employees are better at physical work, or that women will leave the workforce after becoming a parent, or assuming that individuals or certain groups have a particular skill because of their race.

-This course is part of Traliant’s Diversity, Equity & Inclusion Training Suite.
-The DEI Suite includes:
+This course is part of Traliant’s Building a Culture of Diversity, Equity & Inclusion Suite that includes:

 Unconscious Bias Training consists of three bite-sized episodes: